Sonoran-Software/Sonoran-Radio-Docs/pricing/discounts-and-offers/free-install-next-steps.md

 You can open this configuration file with a text editor and change values.

-For more information on a plugin's configuration options, you can view the [in-game resource's guide](/tutorials/in-game-radio) page and scroll down to the configuration section.
+For more information on the configuration options, you can view the [in-game resource's guide](/tutorials/in-game-radio) page and scroll down to the configuration section.

 If you modify a configuration file, be sure to save it and restart the server.